luqimin2005/notes/Aotumated_Deployment/README.md

-### This is a ansible study directory, please visit hortonworks/ansible-hortonworks to get the project.
+### This is an ansible study directory, please visit hortonworks/ansible-hortonworks to get the project.